SNL-WaterPower/siweed/README.md

 ```
 This can be found at Tools > Board > Arduino Mega or Mega 2560
 ```
+NOTE: When programming the Arduino DUE board, make sure to change the selected board to: Arduino DUE (Progamming Port).
+Also, make sure that the microUSB is plugged into the programming port of the DUE
 <!-- Running the GUI -->
 ### Running the GUI
 1. Open processing.exe